raatiniemi/linker/readme.md

 ## How to

-In order to build the application, run `./gradlew build shadowJar`.
-This will produce a JAR which will be located within the `build/libs` directory, with the name `linker-$version-all.jar`. *Note that you need to swap the `$version` with the actual version.* To run this JAR, with the necessary configuration, use the following `java -jar build/libs/linker-$version-all.jar configuration.json`.
+In order to build the application run `cargo build --release`, this will produce binaries located within the `./target/release` directory.

+### `cli`

+The `cli` application accepts a couple of arguments, use the `-h` option to view help information.

 Sample configuration file: